🛍 Black Friday Sale: Massive DISCOUNT + $15K+ in Partner Offers!

 9 Submit the Page to Google

-Now it’s time to submit your page to Google.
-To do so, navigate to your Google Search Console account, copy the Page URL you wish to submit, and paste it in the Inspection tool located at the top, as shown below.
+Now, it’s time to submit your page to Google.
+To do so, navigate to your Google Search Console account, copy the Page URL you wish to submit, and paste it into the Inspection tool located at the top, as shown below.

 Submit the page to Google using URL Inspection